 What is a Consultant in Orthodontics?

 A consultant in orthodontics is a specialist in orthodontics who has completed at least an extra 2 to 3 years of orthodontic training, in addition to their speciality training.
 This additional training enables them to develop the skills needed to treat the most complex orthodontic problems as well as enhancing their understanding of the orthodontic treatment overall.
-As an orthodontic consultant Dr. Sherlock is amongst the most highly-trained dental specialists in the world.

 When can a child begin orthodontics?